nahmed99/CodeClan_FInal_Project_JavaSpring_ReactJS/README.md

 The subsystem must be able to:

 - Allow a customer to place an advert on the site.
 - Adverts will belong to a particular category.
-Allowable categories are: Books, Clothes, Hardware, Cars, Electronics + a few more?
+Allowable categories are: Property, Jobs and Cars.
 - An advert will display category, description, price and customer contact details.
 - Allow customers to view all of their own adverts.
 - Allow customers to view their adverts by category.